-Joint pain and inflammation are probably the main symptoms you think of when it comes to arthritis.
-While these are the primary signs of osteoarthritis (OA), other forms of the joint disease can affect other parts of your body, including your eyes.
+Joint pain and inflammation might be the main symptoms you think of when it comes to inflammatory arthritis.

-From infections to vision changes, inflammatory arthritis can pose risks to specific parts of the eye.
-Keep reading to learn how to keep arthritis under control to protect your eyes.
+From infections to vision changes, inflammatory arthritis can pose risks to specific parts of the eyes.
+Keep reading to learn how managing your arthritis helps to protect your eyes.

-Dry eye disease can increase your risk for injury and infection because your tear glands are responsible for protecting your eyes.
-Sjogren’s is another autoimmune disease that depletes tear production.
+Dry eye disease can increase your risk for injury and infection because your tear glands protect your eyes.

 In fact, cataracts are commonly seen in people with:

 - ankylosing spondylitis